Cassper Nyovest: 2020–2022: Any Minute Now, Sweet and Short 2.0

 On September 11, 2020, his fifth studio album Any Minute Now was released.
 The album features Zola 7, Samthing Soweto, Langa Mavuso, Tellaman, YoungstaCPT, Busiswa, Nadia Nakai, Khuli Chana, Tuks, Mo' Molemi, Towdee Mac and DJ Lemonka.

 At the 2020 South African Hip Hop Awards he won three awards includes; "Song of the Year", "Album of the Year" and "Best Male".

 On July 30, 2021, Cassper dropped his first ever Amapiano studio album Sweet And Short 2.0, which consists of 10 tracks featuring Abidoza, Samthing Soweto, LuuDadeejay, Kammu Dee, Lady Du, Ma Lemon, Semi Tee, Boohle, DJ Sumbody, Reece Madlisa, Thulz, and Zuma.

 On September 4, 2021, he embarked to United Kingdom for AmaFest Tour along with DJ Maphorisa, DBN Gogo and Focalistic to promote Amapiano genre.

 Cassper appeared on collaboration "Umjolo" with Abidoza and Boohle released on September 30, 2021.

 2023-present: Solomon, African Throne World Tour

 Cassper announced his studio album Solomon, towards the end of May, which was set to be released on July 28, 2023.

 In May 2023, Cassper Nyovest and Nasty C announced African Throne World Tour, which includes 12 dates.
 It will run from August 18, Arusha, Tanzania until 28 October 28, Johannesburg, South Africa.

 The album was postponed and announced single "018" featuring Maglera Doe Boy.
 The song was released on September 15, 2023, as albums lead single.

 Solomon was released on September 15, 2023.
 It charted number 1 in South Africa.

 Television

 On September 9, 2021, he became a host of The Braai show with Cass that airs on SABC 1.

+Towards the end of July 2026, Nyovest and Zanele Potelwa were announced as the hosts of the 32nd South African Music Awards night 2 ceremony.